robmiller/jekyll-resize/README.md

 end
 ```

+_Note that the URL points to this fork on GH and not to RubyGems.
+The original gem is available on RubyGems with `gem 'jekyll-resize'`, but it only supports Jekyll 3._

+Then install with Bundler.

-Use the filter like this in markdown or HTML:
+You can use the filter like this in markdown or HTML:

 ```liquid
 {{ image_path | resize: '800x800>' }}